Updated: Jul 29, 2022

 The Understanding True Self-Care Series

-EXCERPT from Oddball: Building Resilience With Self-Care
+This is an EXCERPT from Oddball: Building Resilience With Self-Care

 “Love is the outreach of self toward completion.” —Ralph W. Sockman